 3) Baked Salmon Dinner

-Salmon makes you feel as though you have your life in order.
+Salmon gives a sense of having everything under control.
 Bake salmon with lemon slices, dill, olive oil, and salt, and slide asparagus onto the same tray for a tidy side.
-The main thing you should focus on is to not overcook it.
-Remove from the heat when the fish flakes easily and still looks juicy.
-I have shown this to skeptical customers who ‘hate fish’ and watched them eat it without saying anything.
+The most important thing to focus on is to not overcook it.
+Take it off the heat when the fish flakes easily and still appears to be juicy.
+I’ve brought this to skeptical customers who ‘hate fish’ and seen them eat it without a word.

 4) Bunless Burger Bowls

-If you crave diner food, this meets your needs without the hassle.
-Make basic beef burger patties using only beef, salt, and pepper.
-Then, layer them in bowls along with lettuce, tomatoes, pickles, and onions.
-For a quick special sauce feel, mix compliant mayo with mustard, a splash of pickle juice, and paprika.
-It makes your Tuesday feel less dreary, and it has the right kind of crunch and mess.
+If you have a hankering for diner food, this takes care of it without digging into a lot of hassle.
+Simply season some beef burger patties with only beef, salt, and pepper.
+Then stack them in bowls with lettuce, tomatoes, pickles, and onions.
+To get a special sauce feel, combine compliant mayo and mustard and then add a splash of pickle juice and paprika.
+The right amount of crunch and mess to make your Tuesday less dreary.

 5) Slow Cooker Salsa Chicken

-This is what I begin to cook when I try to be responsible at 8 AM. and then you’ll quickly forget about until it starts to smell amazing.
-Put chicken breasts or thighs in the slow cooker with some no-sugar-added salsa, cumin, and salt, and cook until they’re ready to be shredded.
-Chicken that is succulent and has a citrusy taste You can place that chicken over salad greens, roasted sweet potatoes, or cauliflower rice.
-If it’s your first time doing Whole30, watch out for hidden sugar in salsa and be sure to check the label.
+When attempting to be responsible at 8 AM, this is one of the things I tend to start cooking, and then you’ll soon forget about it until it starts smelling delicious!
+Toss some chicken breasts or thighs in the slow cooker along with some no-sugar salsa, some cumin, and some salt and leave it to cook until it can be shredded.
+The chicken ends up being really juicy and has a citrusy flavor.
+The chicken can be placed on top of some salad greens, roasted sweet potatoes, or cauliflower rice.
+If this is your first time doing Whole30, be careful with the salsa as there may be some hidden sugar in there, so make sure to check the label!

 6) Shrimp Zucchini Noodles